-Budding in protists is a type of fission (cell division) called multiple fission.
-In short, budding in protists starts off by the parent protozoan producing a bud which is a daughter nucleus that is created based on the separation of the parent protozoan’s cytoplasm (one fission).
-Over time, this daughter nucleus undergoes further fission (internal cell division – mitosis) to grow and mature, resulting in a protists that is genetically ideal to parent.
+Budding in protists is a type of asexual reproduction.
+In short, budding in protists starts off by the parent protozoan producing a bud which is a daughter nucleus that is created based on the replicate of nucleus DNA, followed by equal nucleus division but unequal separation of the parent protozoan’s cytoplasm.
+This means that the bud is smaller than the parent.
+Over time, this daughter nucleus undergoes further cell division via mitosis to grow and mature, resulting in a protists that is genetically ideal to parent.

 Binary fission in Protists